Gordan Bunoza

-Gordan Bunoza (born 5 February 1988) is a Bosnian-Herzegovinian professional footballer who plays as a centre-back.
+Gordan Bunoza (born 5 February 1988) is a Bosnian-Herzegovinian professional footballer who plays as a centre-back for Croatian third-tier side Karlovac 1919.

 Club career

 On 2 July 2010, Wisła Kraków signed him from Karlovac for an undisclosed fee.
 On 19 March 2011, Wisła Kraków announced that Bunoza will be out for the rest of the 2010–11 season due to an injury he suffered during the training.

+Bunoza returned to Karlovac in summer 2022.

 International career

 After several good performances for the U-21 side, the coach of the Bosnia-Herzegovina senior team, Safet Sušić, included Bunoza in the squad to face Luxembourg and France in early September 2010.